ai-forever/ru-gpts/README.md

 Torch-Blocksparse depends on CUDA 10.1 and the [Triton](https://github.com/ptillet/triton) language and compiler, which requires llvm-9.

+## Setup ruGPT3Medium2048
+For this model you can use code from microsoft [implementation](https://github.com/microsoft/DeepSpeedExamples/tree/master/Megatron-LM) of Megatron-LM in our repo or use transformers interface.
+Therefore, you should follow the instructions for ruGPT2Large or ruGPT2048 for installation.

-## Setup ruGPT3Large
+## Setup ruGPT2Large
 This model is smaller and was trained with [transformers==v2.8.0](https://github.com/huggingface/transformers/tree/v2.8.0).
 For installing use command:
 ```
 pip install transformers
 ```

-## Setup ruGPT3Medium2048
-For this model you can use code from microsoft [implementation](https://github.com/microsoft/DeepSpeedExamples/tree/master/Megatron-LM) of Megatron-LM in our repo or use transformers interface.
-Therefore, you should follow the instructions for ruGPT3Large or ruGPT2048 for installation.

 # Details of pretraining
 All GPUs are  Tesla V100-SXM3 32 Gb.